 Today Pride parades, festivals and parties are still political events – where LGBT+ people can come together, make a statement by being themselves in public and continue to fight for equality – but they are also a brilliant opportunity to celebrate in a safe, inclusive environment.

 Many Pride events are traditionally held in June, which is Pride month, although in Kent some events take place later in the summer.
-Here are the dates for Kent’s Pride events taking place in 2019:
+Here are the dates for the remaining Pride events taking place in Kent in 2019: